CarlosMartins01/Terraform_Questions/Terraform_Certification_Questions4.md

 ### 196

-In a Terraform Cloud workspace linked to a version control repository, speculative plan runs start automatically when you merge or commit changes to version control.
+In a Terraform Cloud workspace linked to a version control repository, speculative plan runs start automatically when you merge or commit changes to version control.<br>

-A. True
+A. True<br>
-B. False
+B. False<br>

 <br>